Regulation and Supervision

 Compliance

-BEE4 has a Compliance and Internal Controls Department focused on creating procedures, rules, and controls aimed at mitigating the risks of errors, fraud, and regulatory violations.
-Additionally, internal controls and compliance programs are essential to improving BEE4’s governance, increasing credibility with clients, enhancing service quality, promoting the organizational culture and its ethical principles, and consolidating conduct standards.
+BEE4 has a Compliance and Internal Controls Department focused on establishing procedures, rules, and controls aimed at mitigating risks of errors, fraud, and regulatory violations.
+In addition, internal controls and compliance programs are essential to strengthening BEE4’s governance, enhancing credibility with clients, improving the quality of services provided, promoting organizational culture and its ethical principles, and reinforcing standards of conduct.

 Marcelo Deschamps